SvenHaedrich/dali_mon/README.md

 This script converts DALI codes into human readable messages.
 DALI is the digital addressable lighting interface as described [here](https://www.dali-alliance.org).

-The souce for the DALI code be one of
+The source for the DALI code can be one of
 * serial port
 * Lunatone DALI / USB converter (see: [Lunatone](https://www.lunatone.com/produkt/dali-usb/))